Prisoners’ Education Trust – Course Prospectus 2026-2027

 Tutor support: Tutors give support by providing feedback answering queries.

-This course is a follow-up to Part 1.
-Writing Autobiography puts you at centre stage, focusing on how you can use diaries, journals, letters and more to tell your story.
-Playwriting and screenwriting give you an introduction to writing scripts, concentrating on dialogue, acts and plots, and the unique considerations of writing for stage and screen.
+The Writing Autobiography unit puts you at centre stage, focusing on how you can use diaries, journals and letters to tell your story.
+The Playwriting and screenwriting unit gives you an introduction to writing scripts - concentrating on dialogue, acts, plots and the unique considerations of writing for stage and screen.

 Unit 1 Writing About Your Life